artghieri/The-C-Language/README.md

 ## Introduction To C Language

-C is a general-purpose computer programming language.
-It was created in the 1970s by *Dennis Ritchie*, and remains very widely used and influential.
+Created in the 1970s by *Dennis Ritchie*, the c language remains very widely used and influential.
 By design, C's features cleanly reflect the capabilities of the targeted CPUs.
 C is commonly used on computer architectures that range from the largest supercomputers to the smallest microcontrollers and embedded systems.

 C is an imperative procedural language, supporting structured programming, lexical variable scope and recursion, with a static type system.
 It was designed to be compiled to provide low-level access to memory and language constructs that map efficiently to machine instructions, all with minimal runtime support.